postmanlabs/labs-docs/v6/postman_for_publishers/api_network/api_submission_guidelines.md

 ### Why adhere to guidelines?

 Postman's API Network makes API consumption very easy.
-If you are building APIs that can be consumed by public, you can publish them to our API network and users can directly “Run it in Postman”.
-To publish your APIs to Postman's API network ensure all your APIs adhere to a set of guidelines outlined by Postman.
+If you are building APIs that can be consumed by public, you can publish them to Postman's API network and users can directly “Run it in Postman”.
+To publish your APIs to Postman's API network ensure your APIs adhere to a set of guidelines outlined by Postman.

 ### API format guidelines